 5. The Ideal Kitchen Includes a Trendy Item Or Two, But Overall Stays With Timeless

 The “trendy vs timeless” kitchen decision has always been one to consider before remodeling your kitchen.
 Trends are fun, but trends come and go.
 Will you still like those trendy floating shelves years from now?
 Or will you wish you had installed wall cabinets instead?
 That is the question.

 We all know that our style and taste will change over the years, but how do we create a space — especially one this expensive — that will spark joy for us years from now?

 Sometimes, a trend can develop into a timeless style – think white painted kitchens — but if you want a truly timeless kitchen, you’ll be very selective about the materials you choose.

 Timeless Kitchens Use Neutral Colors

-Timeless kitchens use neutral colors; they never really go out of style.
+Timeless kitchens use neutral colors because they never really go out of style.
 White, grey, taupe, or even black are top neutrals for cabinet finishes.
 Stick with one of those, and you’ll be very satisfied long term.

-Bright colors for your cabinet finish can often be trending and will look good when first installed, but they can get real old, real quick.
+Bright colors for your cabinet finish can often be trendy and will look good when first installed, but they can get real old, real quick.

 A trendy backsplash is hard to remove without damaging cabinets or countertops, so be careful when choosing tile.
 Subway tile is always in style.
 Not only does subway tile appear in the long-wearing category, it appears again here in the “timeless” section.
 It goes with virtually any kitchen style, from traditional to contemporary to transitional and anything in between.

 Countertops are expensive to replace.
-You can’t go wrong with stone or quartz countertops; they will survive the test of time.
-Like subway tile, stone and quartz countertops are durable, and they never go out of style — unless you choose bright orange or a busy, busy granite pattern.
+You can’t go wrong with stone or quartz.
+They never go out of style — unless you choose bright orange or a busy, busy granite pattern.